mwpowellhtx/Kingdom.Collections/README.md

 ## Data Structures

-As it turns out, there is not much work that is truly required to support Data Structure Patterns such as Stacks, Queues, and even one of my favorites, Deques, or Double-ended Queues.
+As it turns out, there is not much work that is truly required to support Data Structure Patterns such as *Stacks*, *Queues*, and even one of my favorites, *Deques*, or *Double-ended Queues*.
 Additionally, the unit testing around these follows an extremely cohesive testing paradigm, which makes it that much easier to support.

 ## Future Goals